Líneas Aéreas Paraguayas: Early operations

 LAP was a creation of the Paraguayan Military Aviation on November 17, 1962.
 It was officially founded by the government through the Decree Nr.337 of March 18, 1963.
 It began services on August 20, 1963, using three Convair CV-240.
 Services included flights to Rio de Janeiro, Buenos Aires, Montevideo, São Paulo and Curitiba from the Paraguayan capital of Asunción.
+The airline was going well up until May 23 1967 when ZP-CDP crashed without fatality.
+Flights to Brazil were effected and as a result The CV-240s were replaced by three Lockheed L-188C Electra turboprops, which were acquired from Eastern Air Lines in 1969, and were operated for over 20 years.

-The CV-240s were replaced by three Lockheed L-188C Electra turboprops, which were acquired from Eastern Air Lines in 1969, and were operated for over 20 years.
 On February 26, 1969, the airline began regular operation, with three weekly frequencies for São Paulo.
 Once a week, the flight continued to Rio de Janeiro, before returning to Asunción.
 In 1970, service started to Santa Cruz de la Sierra, Resistencia and Salta with a Douglas C-47 transferred from the Military Air Transport of the FAP.
 In 1972, La Paz, Bolivia was added to LAP's network.
 In 1973 a route to Lima was inaugurated and in 1978 to Santiago.